 The first thing the caller hears is a greeting customized to your business.
 Something like: "Thanks for calling Johnson Plumbing.
 I can help you with scheduling, emergencies, and general questions.
 What's going on?"

-This is where the magic happens.
-When the caller speaks, the AI needs to do three things almost simultaneously:
+This is where most of the work happens.
+When the caller speaks, the system usually needs to convert audio, classify intent, and decide which configured questions to ask next.

-Raw text isn't enough.
-The AI needs to understand what the caller *means*.
-When someone says "water is everywhere and I don't know what to do," the NLU engine parses that as:
+Raw text is not enough.
+The system has to classify intent from captured text, context, and your configured emergency rules.
+When someone says "water is everywhere and I don't know what to do," a plumbing workflow might tag that as:

 - Situation: Active water event (flooding)